Definitions and glossary

 Earnings per share (definition according to IFRS)

-Profit or loss for the year attributable to equity holders of the Parent Company in relation to the average number of shares issued (excluding repurchased shares held in treasury).
+Net profit or loss for the period attributable to the Parent Company's owners in relation to the average number of shares issued (excluding repurchased shares held in treasury).

 Equity per share